 Collaboration with other relevant existing platforms, projects and initiatives is also encouraged.

-Applicants should acknowledge these requests and already account for them in their proposal, making adequate provisions in terms of resources and budget to engage and collaborate with the Mission.
+Applicants should acknowledge these elements and already account for them in their proposal, making adequate provisions in terms of resources and budget to engage and collaborate with the Mission.

-HORIZON-MISS-2026-01-CLIMA-03: Standardising and supporting climate services to serve climate adaptation
+HORIZON-MISS-2026-01-CLIMA-03: Standardising and supporting climate services for climate adaptation